-If you’re more interested in the long-term viability of your investment, you might be best to choose a cryptocurrency that you think stands a good chance of increasing in value in the future.
+If you’re more interested in the long-term viability of your investment, it might be best to choose a cryptocurrency that you think stands a good chance of increasing in value in the future.
 In doing so, you’ll be keeping hold of your cloud mining profits with the view of selling the coins in a number of years down the line.

 Ultimately, if you’re confident in the potential of your chosen cryptocurrency, you stand the chance of obtaining coins at a discounted price through cloud mining.